-This Acceptable Use Policy includes parents and students so that both may realize and understand what we are offering to the students.
+The Acceptable Use Policy includes parents and students so that both may realize and understand what we are offering to the students.
+Students and parents sign an Acceptable Use Policy at the beginning of each year.
 Below you will find a glossary of some of the terms used in describing this resource: